 Stalled agenda: Perhaps this person was at the forefront of a particular agenda within the church.
 It could be a modernizing agenda or a conserving agenda.
 Or it could be a particular theological or practical emphasis.
 If he goes down, then that agenda goes down too.
 “We don’t want to lose the leader of our party.”

 Ignorance of effects: It’s very difficult for some men to grasp the long and serious psychological consequences of sex offenses, and that leads them to minimize the offense.
 “It was just a kiss…What’s in a cuddle?…He didn’t go the whole way….It was a long time ago…”

 “Weak” accuser: Some men target women who are unlikely to be believed, either due to their age, personality, background, or circumstances, knowing that they will win any credibility battle.
 “Are you really going to believe her/them instead of him?”

-The accuser’s supporters: Sometimes supporters of victims can be over-zealous and can say and do things that rub establishment types up the wrong way.
-Sometimes people with their own personal agenda and mixed motives can attach themselves to victims as their “advocates.”
+The accuser’s supporters: Sometimes supporters of victims can be perceived and portrayed as over-zealous and can say and do things that rub establishment types up the wrong way.
+Sometimes people with their own personal agenda and mixed motives can attach themselves to victims as their “advocates” (as I saw in a couple of cases in Scotland).
 In both situations, the establishment then closes ranks and the victim is forgotten in the cross-fire.
 “We’re not going to let that guy/group beat us.”

 The judges’ pasts: Men who are in positions of judgment have sinned in similar ways as the accused.
 They don’t have a clear conscience and therefore cannot deal truthfully with other people’s sins.
 In one case I know of, the accused had, over the years, counseled many men with various problems.
 Men had disclosed their deepest secrets to him.
 Some were terrified that if they found him guilty, he would reveal their own secrets.
 They used “Let him who is without sin, cast the first stone….” as a defense of inaction.